Should you be thinking about recurring payment intelligence?

 “In the context of remote working, personally I don’t think we’re going to stay where we are now at all, but I don’t think we’re going to shift all the way back to where we were before either.
 I think that’s probably going to be the case in payment terms.” - Duncan Barrigan, CPO, GoCardless.

-Payments from credit or debit cards often fail because a card has been lost or stolen, it has expired or the bank rejects the payment.
-On average, 7.9% of credit/debit card payments fail.
+Payments from credit cards often fail because a card has been lost or stolen, it has expired or the bank rejects the payment.
+On average, 7.9% of credit card payments fail.
 Businesses collecting primarily using credit cards experience 2.7x more payment failures than a GoCardless merchant.

-By making recurring payments more efficient businesses can reduce churn, minimise bad debt and build better relationships with their customers.
-Although no payment method is perfect, finding the right one to maximise payment success for a business is essential.
+By making recurring payments more efficient businesses can reduce churn, minimize bad debt and build better relationships with their customers.
+Although no payment method is perfect, finding the right one to maximize payment success for a business is essential.

 How is recurring payment intelligence making it easier to get paid?